FhenixProtocol/fhenix-contracts/docs/FHE.md

 function random(uint8 uintType, uint64 seed, int32 securityZone) internal pure returns (uint256)
 ```

-Generates a random value of a given type for the provided securityZone
+Generates a random value of a given type with the given seed, for the provided securityZone

 _Calls the desired precompile and returns the hash of the ciphertext_